d-d-d-dalia/d-d-d-dalia.github.io/_posts/2018-02-12-map_dispatch_to_props.markdown

 This is where bindActionCreators comes in.

 The first step is to add dispatch as an argument to the mapDispatchToProps function.
-We then add bindActionCreators and pass it our new props - in this case createGuess (as well as updatedGuessFormData) - as the thing we want to dispatch.
+We then add bindActionCreators and pass it our new props - in this case createGuess - as the thing we want to dispatch.

 ```
 const mapDispatchToProps = (dispatch) => {
-    return bindActionCreators({ guessesFetchData }, dispatch)
+    return bindActionCreators({ updateGuessesFormData, createGuess }, dispatch)
 }
 ```

-The result is createGuess pointing to the dispatch function (rather than just the action creator), passing the value of the action creator as its argument.
+The result is createGuess pointing to the dispatch function (rather than just the action creator), passing the value of the action creator as its argument, thus automatically invoking the action when we reference it as props in the component.

 This strategy allows us to remove all reference to our store from our component.